Exploring all aspects of near-death experiences (and related phenomena).

-This page originally included Esquire's article.
+This page originally included most of Esquire's article.
 A letter from Debra S. Weaver, a lawyer representing Esquire magazine, asked us to remove this information (see below).
 If you would like to read the complete article (and pay Esquire 1.99 to do so), go here.
 You can find a comprehensive overview here.
 I will also publish links to other places you can read all or portions of Esquire's article after this letter.

 Notice of Copyright Infringement

 I am writing on behalf of Esquire magazine, a publication of Hearst Communications, Inc. It has been brought to my attention that your website is posting large portions of an article that was published in the August 2013 issue of Esquire authored by Luke Dittrich entitled The Prophet.
 The article appears on your site at nhne-puls.org/esquire-challenges-dr-eben-alexanders-credibility-story/.
 This use was never authorized by Esquire or Mr. Dittrich and we therefore demand that you immediately remove the posting.

 The material that appears in the Esquire magazine and website, including Mr.Dittrich’s article, is copyrighted.
 That article was licensed by Mr. Dittrich exclusively to Esquire.
 Your use of the material without permission therefore constitutes an infringement.
 The fact that you may not have published the totality of the article does not change the infringing nature of your posting, because the substantial portions that you have published go far beyond any amount that could be considered protected fair use.
 We trust that you may have been unaware of the infringing nature of your use, and that now that we have brought these concerns to your attention, you will immediately cease and desist as requested.